-- 5.1 The Council continues to operate in a climate of uncertainty and volatility.
+The Council continues to operate in a climate of uncertainty and volatility.
 Inflation has begun to reduce, although is still double the Bank of England target rate, while interest rates are at their highest level since 2008.
-Additionally, we continue to see the impact of the pandemic on our spend and activity. - 5.2 Social Care and Health portfolios represent £1.1bn of gross spend (64% of total budget) the Health, Adult Social Care and ICS Integration portfolio alone represents £905m gross or 51% of the budget1.
+Additionally, we continue to see the impact of the pandemic on our spend and activity.

+- 5.2 Social Care and Health portfolios represent £1.1bn of gross spend (64% of total budget) - the Health, Adult Social Care and ICS Integration portfolio alone represents £905m gross or 51% of the budget.
 During 2023/24 we are experiencing pressure on both Adult's and Children's Services, as well as on Home to School Transport.
 The care market continues to struggle with capacity, and there is still uncertainty around the timing and financial impact of potential care reform.
 We are experiencing pressures on Children's Services despite significant investment in the budget this year.
 There is rising demand for placements and increasing costs, driven in part by lack of sufficiency in the market, with similar issues being faced across the country. £5m was set aside in the Children's Risk reserve as part of 2023/24 budget setting in order to mitigate any further growth in Children's cost pressure, however the scale of pressure being experienced has exceeded that sum; a demonstration of the importance of a prudent reserves strategy to manage exceptional costs in these volatile economic times.
-High levels of inflation have continued to cause pressure across budgets in 2023/24 (£16m reported as at Quarter 3) which is driven by increasing social care costs.

-- 5.3 For 2024/25 and beyond, it is not possible to precisely forecast demand patterns as we continue to see different trends compared to pre-pandemic, and a volatile macroeconomic environment.
+High levels of inflation have continued to cause pressure across budgets in 2023/24 (£16m reported as at Quarter 3) which is driven by increasing social care costs. - 5.3 For 2024/25 and beyond, it is not possible to precisely forecast demand patterns as we continue to see different trends compared to pre-pandemic, and a volatile macroeconomic environment.
 We are experiencing increased demand and price pressure, coupled with inflation running higher than the Bank of England target, and National Living Wage (NLW) growing at 9.8%.
 It is important that the trends on service demands are closely monitored through the coming year.
-Retaining appropriate levels of reserves to provide for exceptional demand and price increases is critical to the financial sustainability of the Council. - 5.4 Going forward, we expect inflation pressure to recede during 2024/25, and the Medium Term Resource Strategy (MTRS) has been set in accordance with the inflationary position set out by the Bank of England with a return to levels around the target rate of 2% from 2025/26.
+Retaining appropriate levels of reserves to provide for exceptional demand and price increases is critical to the financial sustainability of the Council. - Going forward, we expect inflation pressure to recede during 2024/25, and the Medium Term Resource Strategy (MTRS) has been set in accordance with the inflationary position set out by the Bank of England with a return to levels around the target rate of 2% from 2025/26.
 Interest rates are expected to continue at levels much higher than we have experienced over the previous 15 years and this has been factored into our cost of borrowing for the capital programme. - 5.5 The 2024/25 budget is based on anticipated income from both council tax and business rates based on the final returns submitted by the district councils.
-The districts were allowed by law to amend these returns until the 31st January 2024.
-Since the Cabinet meeting in January 2024, there has been a net increase in the Council's funding of £137,000 over that used by the Cabinet to calculate the budget recommendations.
-Brentwood and Colchester Councils have not submitted a final NNDR1 return at the time the report needed to be finalised.
-For these two billing authorities, the budget is based on the latest NNDR budget return submitted in December 2023.
-Should the returns not be received in time to be dealt with at the meeting, the budgetary impact will be reported and dealt with in the First Quarter Report to Cabinet in July.
+The districts are allowed by law to amend these returns until the 31st January 2024, therefore these are subject to change.
+These two funding sources account for 91% of the Council's net funding streams (excluding specific grants).
+Central government has announced several changes to business rate reliefs, due to come into effect in 2024/25, such as the splitting of the small and standard business rate multiplier, requiring substantial changes to the way both business rates income and the Section 31 compensation grant for reliefs are calculated (explanation of risk set out in Section 12.11).

-1 Excluding Dedicated Schools grant which is 'passed through' to schools.
+&lt;sup>1 Excluding Dedicated Schools grant which is 'passed through' to schools.